Shaamyl/DataViz-R-Engine/README.md

 This repository contains documentation for the R Engine class, version 1, in the DataViz app.

-DataViz is an app that visualizes user data by running R scripts on a back-end.
+DataViz is an app that visualizes user data by running R scripts on a remote server.
 The R Engine class creates the R scripts sent to the back-end.

 View at: https://shaamyl.github.io/DataViz-R-Engine/DataVisalizer/package-summary.html